 In 2008 DUSON intentionally positioned itself at the forefront of this movement with the establishment of the IEE.
 The overarching purpose of the Institute was, and still is, to facilitate ongoing transformation in the pedagogy used in nursing education and to prepare faculty to be leaders in nursing education in order to prepare nurse clinicians and scientists to meet the rapidly changing needs of individuals, families and communities with complex health care problems.
 The IEE is led by a director who is a full-time, regular-ranked faculty member.

 To achieve these aims, the IEE is responsible for collaborating with the School’s Director of Faculty Affairs to coordinate the orientation of all new full-time faculty.
 The IEE also collaborates with the full-time Clinical Nurse Educators and others in the ABSN and MSN programs to plan and implement orientation programs for clinical instructors and preceptors, and it offers programs and a variety of resources to enhance the pedagogical expertise of all nurse educators.

-The goals of IEE are to:
+The specific goals of the IEE are as follows:

-Contribute to the development of the science of nursing education.
+Contribute to the development of the science of nursing education